 From Customer Success Definition to Design

-The above definition has substantial implications and effects for the new profession.
+The above definition of Customer Success has substantial implications and effects for the new profession.
 Effective, fully capable CSM groups are not built in a day.
 It’s going to take at least a year, and probably two just to establish the foundation for the team.
 Then the real work begins, to extend and fully develop into a core strategic unit of the company.

 Ready to begin a Customer Success Group for your company?

 If you’re designing or building a new Customer Success team for your company, or looking to take an existing one to the next level, the Customer Success Association offers a number of resources which can lessen the time required and significantly improve your effectiveness.
 Start with the contents of the Customer Success Library.
 The journey needs to begin with a clear understanding among the members of the senior management team as to the mission and strategy of the new group.
 What are other companies similar to yours doing about customer success teams and operations?
 What are the options and possibilities?
 There are a wide range of questions that will need to be answered in the planning for the new Customer Success group.
-To assist Senior Management teams with that process, we offer Customer Success Briefings to provide answers and insights about the state of the profession worldwide.

 The Customer Success Forum on LinkedIn